siemens/fluffi/usage.md

 # Usage

 ## 1) Adding runner systems to FUN
 All FuzzJobs are run on dedicated Runner systems in the FLUFFI Utility Network (FUN).
+You can bring your own system or use the FLUFFI PXE images (recommended).
+How to build these images is documented [here](agents/pxe_images).

 To add new systems:

 * Physically plug your system into FUN
+* Check connectivity to `gm.fluffi`.
+For problems: check the firewall
-* Assign a host name.
-(Other systems within FUN must be able to reach your system with that hostname.
-The DNS server should be able to handle this).
-On linux: `sudo hostnamectl set-hostname mysystem`
+* Decide on the host name for that system, and put it in the [MAC2Host.csv](srv/fluffi/data/smb/files/initial/MAC2Host.csv).
+Other systems within FUN must be able to reach your system with that hostname.
-* Check connectivity to `gm.fluffi`
-* For problems: check the firewall
 * Create a user for ansible.
 To do so you need to create a user that matches whatever username and password you specified in ansible's [hosts](srv/fluffi/data/polenext/projects/1/hosts) file (see [the getting started section](getting_started.md)).
 On Linux, this user needs to be a sudoer.
 On Windows, this user needs to be local administrator.
-* Prepare the system for ansible:
+* Prepare the system for ansible.
+To do so run the following commands on the new agent system:
   * Windows:
     * `net use y: \\smb.fluffi\install\initial /user:nobody pass`
     * `y:\initialConfiguration.bat`
     * `net use y: /Delete /yes`
   * Linux:
     * `smbclient '//smb.fluffi/install' -c 'cd initial; get MAC2Host.csv; get initialConfiguration.sh' -U anonymous%pass;`
-    * `chmod 777 /initialConfiguration.sh`
+    * `chmod 777 initialConfiguration.sh`
-    * `/bin/bash /initialConfiguration.sh`
+    * `/bin/bash initialConfiguration.sh`
     * `rm MAC2Host.csv`
     * `rm initialConfiguration.sh`
-* Finally, you need to tell FLUFFI about the system.
-To do so you have two options: either add it to ansible's [hosts](srv/fluffi/data/polenext/projects/1/hosts) file, or use the `Add System` button in FLUFFI's web GUI.
+* Tell FLUFFI about the system.
+To do so you have two options: either add it to ansible's [hosts](srv/fluffi/data/polenext/projects/1/hosts) file (persistent), or use the `Add System` button in FLUFFI's web GUI.
+When adding it, just use the system's host name without any domain suffix.

 ## 2) Preparing your target